Term Dates

 • use units of measurement (length, time, area, volume) to estimate and draw/interpret scale drawings

-• use and understand links between ratio, proportion and fractions
+• use and understand links between ratio, proportion and fractions, for example value for money

 • compare two ratios, interpret and use ratio in a range of contexts including solving word problems